mhogrefe/malachite/cpp-test/README.md

-This harness checks Malachite functions against FLINT by comparing text, not by linking: a Malachite demo prints one `input = output` line per case, and a small C oracle (`flint-oracle.c`) re-reads the file, recomputes every line with FLINT, and exits nonzero on the first disagreement.
+This harness checks Malachite functions against FLINT by comparing text, not by linking: a Malachite demo prints one `input = output` line per case, and a small C oracle (the sources in `oracle/`) re-reads the file, recomputes every line with FLINT, and exits nonzero on the first disagreement.
 There is no FFI, no `unsafe`, and no C build coupling in the Malachite crates themselves.